 On page 15 in the 5th ed.
 Elpel explores the idea of floral evolution.
 This happens on page 17 in the 6th ed.
 The basic idea is that plants started with many separate parts in their flowers i.e. Magnolias (Magnoliaceae) and Buttercups (Ranunculaceae).
 Plants have evolved over time to a fusion and modification of parts that can be seen in young families like the Orchids (Orchidaceae) and Asters (Asteraceae).
 Interesting that these are two of the youngest families in the world and yet they are also the biggest.
-Each has close to 10% of the total number of global flowering plant species!
+Each has close to 9% of the total number of global flowering plant species!
 Why do you think this is?
-Seems intuitive that the oldest families would have the most members eh?
+Seems intuitive that the oldest families would have the most members due to more time for evolution eh?

 On page 16 in the 5th ed. and 19 in the 6th ed.
 Thomas gives an overview of the plant family concept. i would only qualify page 16 in the 5th ed. by saying that we have more like 150-200 flowering plant families in the temperate world rather than the 100 that Elpel refers to.
 On pg 16 in the 6th ed.
 Thomas has added a beautiful family tree that is very helpful in visualizing the evolutionary history of the flowering plants.
 You will surely recognize many orders shown here by their common names already.
 Page 18 in the 6th edition looks more in depth into the fusion of carpels described in brief on the inside front cover of all versions.
 Understanding the differences here can take a bit of time but is very helpful in distinguishing between different closely related or similar looking families.